bronzehedwick/chrisdeluca/content/article/fifty-rejections.md

 felt inclined—the place seemed like it was straining to make sure you knew how relaxed it was.

+The four of us were chatting about movies and music, I having been inserted into their group by the social machinations of a mutual friend, who wasn't present.
+Mercifully, we all hit it off.

-The lone software developer, I had been grilling each of the writers in turn about freelance writing life.
-I have a creative writing degree, and while I love my job writing code, I often dream about writing prose.
-Or, more accurately, I dream about getting my prose published.
+As the topics slowly turned more personal, and we started trading life stories, I began to unsubtly probe about writing.
+I had a creative writing degree, and while I loved my job writing code, I often dreamed about writing prose.
+Or, more accurately, I dreamed about getting my prose published.
+And these people, well, they were *professional* writers.

-Dreams are one thing, but reality is another.
-While I yearned to be a part of the literary world, the whole process of writing for publication terrified me.
-Could I, a bald techie clutching a Guinness in a faux Honky-Tonk bar, in my spare time, write freelance?
-I would need to be convinced, and it wouldn't be easy.
-I wanted every scrap of knowledge.
-How do you stay motivated?
-How do you chose your topics?
-How do you submit to publishers?
-In short, what is it like to be a professional writer in 2019?

-"It sucks," Ashwin said.
+Yet would pursuing writing more seriously actually be worth while?
+Would it be the creatively satisfying experience I hoped, or the soul crushing wasteland I feared?
+Or perhaps somewhere in between?
+I needed to be convinced.

+I asked, "What's that freelance writing hustle like?"

+The reply, "It sucks."

-Hmm, so does working out, I thought, and I still manage to do that several times a year.
-I was convinced: I was going to freelance write.
+So does paying rent, I thought, and I still managed to do that every few months.
+I was convinced: writing sounded fun.

 Garth Brook's bubble-gum twang swayed in the background.
 I felt inspired, ready to take on this new challenge.
-In that moment I decided my New Year's resolution had not been ambitious enough, and I would change it to, "Get Writing Published," instead of, "Get A Yogurt."
+In that moment I decided my New Year's resolution had *not* been ambitious enough, and I would change it to, "Get Writing Published," instead of, "Get A Yogurt."

-I told the group I was going to make 2019 the year I got my writing formally published.
+I told the group as much, that I was going to make 2019 the year I got my writing formally published.
+I just needed one thing ironed out.

-"Yeah, do it," Jon said.

-Shit.

-Things were looking down.
+"How do you handle rejection?"

 I wasn't good with rejection, if anyone is.
-It's one of the top reasons I haven't submitted my writing more.
+It was one of the top reasons I hadn't submitted my writing more.

-"Don't count the successes.
-Make it a game.
-A masochistic game," Bettina said.
+"Make a masochistic game out of it," a writer said.
 "Just frame it like, 'Let's see how much I can fail.'
 Most people set a goal like getting rejected 100 times."

-Re-framing the problem, _and_ collect something?
+Re-framing the problem, _and_ collecting something?
+That appealed to the part of me that loved creative solutions _and_ the part me that used to collect pistachio shells.
 It was the perfect solution.

-And that is _exactly_ what I'm going to do.
+So that is _exactly_ what I'm going to do: get 100 writing submissions rejected in 2019.

 Except 100 seems like a lot, so I'm cutting it in half.

-Talk about collecting comparisons: stamps, pokemon, some shit like that.
+And *going to* seems very presumptuous, so I'm softening that language.

-This time next year I hope to have **50 articles formally rejected by reputable publications**.
+My final statement: This time next year I **hope** to have **50** articles formally rejected by reputable publications.

-I plan to post a round-up with all short descriptions of all the ill-fated articles.
+I plan to post a round-up with short descriptions of all the ill-fated articles.

 Until then, I'm going to grab a yogurt.